Hook set

 The hookset technique usually involves suddenly jerking the rod, by either an upward lift or a sweeping motion to the side, depending on the orientation of the rod at the moment the fish bites.
 Some fishermen will perform several hooksets in quick succession to ensure that the hook is firmly anchored, especially on tough-mouthed fish (such as some saltwater species).
-In contrast, anglers using circle hooks shouldn't set the hook with a vigorous action, since the hook's design allows it to slide and automatically set itself onto the fish's lip when the angler reels in the line.
-Timing of setting the hook is important especially when fly fishing as some game fish such as trout are vigilant enough to quickly realize the artificial fly is not real food and subsequently spit out the fly lure.
-It can also be important to act quickly so that the bait is not swallowed past the fish's pharynx, as this would cause the hook to set in the gullet or gill of the fish and cause mutilating (even lethal) internal injuries to the fish, which would not be appropriate when catch and release is wanted or required.
+In contrast, anglers using circle hooks shouldn't set the hook with a vigorous action, since the hook's design allows it to slide and automatically set itself onto the fish's lip when the angler reels the line in.
+Timing of setting the hook is important, especially when fly fishing, as some game fish such as trout are vigilant enough to quickly realize the artificial fly is not real food and subsequently spit out the fly lure.
+Furthermore, it is important to act quickly so that the bait is not swallowed past the fish's pharynx, as this causes the hook to set in the gullet or gill of the fish and cause mutilating (even lethal) internal injuries to the fish, often inappropriate when practicing environmental sampling methods such as catch and release.

-Using barbed hooks can help more firmly securing the hookset, as the reverse barb point serves as an anchoring mini-hook to prevent the hook backing out of the fish's tissue.
-However, the barb also makes it hard to remove the hook without causing further (and often significant) lacerations to the surrounding tissue.
+Using barbed hooks assist in more firmly securing the hookset, as the reverse barb point serves as an anchoring mini-hook to prevent the hook from dislodging out of the fish's tissue.
+However, the barb hinders angler's ability to remove the hook without causing further (and often significant) lacerations to the surrounding tissue.
 In situations that warrant catch and release, barbless hooks are frequently used as their withdrawal is much easier, which also means to successfully catch the fish, a harder (and thus deeper) hookset is crucial and there is a constant need to maintain a taut line tension.